GlobalNamesArchitecture/gnparser/README.md

 to keep original spellings in canonical forms or authorships.
 The `positions` field attaches semantic meaning to every word in the original name string and allows to create canonical forms or other combinations using verbatim spelling of the words.
+Each element in `positions` contains 3 parts:

-Each member of positions collection contains fields indicating semantic meaning of a word, start of the word and the end of the word correspondingly.
-For example `["species", 6, 11]` means that a specific epithet starts at 6th character and ends before 11th character of the string.
+1. semantic meaning of a word
+2. start position of the word
+3. end position of the word

+For example `["species", 6, 11]` means that a specific epithet starts at 6th character and ends *before* 11th character of the string.

 Dependency Declaration for Java or Scala
 ----------------------------------------